bluesky/tiled/tiled_mcp/README.md

 | `tiled_health` | Check server health status |
 | `tiled_metrics` | Get Prometheus metrics |

-## Example Usage in Claude Code
+## Example Usage

-Once configured, you can ask Claude Code questions like:
+Once configured, you can ask your AI coding agent questions like:

 - "What datasets are available on the Tiled server?"
 - "Show me the metadata for the dataset at path/to/data"